- Carry out, on a systematic basis, audits, inspections and other control actions to the activity carried out by bodies, services and entities;

 IMPEL National Network

-The creation of the IMPEL National Network was formalized on September 23, 2016 through the signing of a Cooperation Protocol, and later, on October 13, 2017 and October 2, 2019, the Ceremonies to formalize the integration of new members into the IMPEL National Network took place.
+The creation of the IMPEL National Network was formalized on September 23, 2016 through the signing of a Cooperation Protocol, and later, on October 13, 2017, October 2, 2019 and February 11, 2021, the Ceremonies to formalize the integration of new members into the IMPEL National Network took place.

 Portugal is represented at the IMPEL Network General Assembly by IGAMAOT and IRA Açores.